-South & City College Birmingham is proud to be a partner of the North Birmingham Recovery Plan.
+South & City College Birmingham is proud to be a partner of the North Birmingham Economic Recovery Plan.

 As a college, we are committed to providing individuals in the north of the Birmingham the training and skills they need to enter work and progress within their careers.
 We also strive to provide businesses the support they need to grow and prosper.